saminens/Medi-CoQA/README.md

 ### Parameters

-Here we will explain some important parameters, for all trainning parameters, you can find in `run_coqa.py`
+Here we will explain some important parameters, for all training parameters, you can find in `run_coqa.py`

 | Param name                  | Default value        | Details                                                      |
 | --------------------------- | -------------------- | ------------------------------------------------------------ |